Malavika-Krishnan/Love-Percentage-Game/README.md

 Prerequisites

-Ensure you have Python installed along with the required dependencies: pip install matplotlib numpy pillow
+-Ensure you have Python installed along with the required dependencies:
+-pip install matplotlib numpy pillow

 Running the Game
 1. Clone or download the script.